 The coconut flavour is more subtle, giving a slight sweetness and texture from the desiccated coconut.
 Therefore if you don’t like coconut this works as a great chocolate cake in its own right.

 Hot coffee in chocolate cake to enhance flavour

 As well as using good quality cocoa powder, my recipe uses hot coffee to really bring out the chocolate flavour.
 Don’t panic, I promise you won’t taste the coffee at all.
 It’s just a great trick to enhance the chocolate flavour!

-As you may notice from my other cake recipes such as my Lemon Raspberry Cream Cake and my Blueberry Cinnamon Pecan Muffins, my top priority in recipe testing is keeping things moist!
+As you may notice from my other cake recipes such as my Vanilla Layer Cake, Lemon Raspberry Cream Cake and my Hummingbird Muffins, my top priority in recipe testing is keeping things moist!
 In those recipes, I use buttermilk to bring the moisture, but for this recipe, I opted for sour cream.

 I’ve tasted a lot of buttercream in my time, and too many times I’ve been disappointed in how heavy or overly sweet it is.
 Considering I bake a lot of sweet things, I’m actually more of a savoury person would you believe!
 Therefore my buttercream recipe gives a sweet, creamy flavour without being overly sweet.

 My trick to getting the buttercream as light and fluffy as possible is to beat it on a relatively high speed for a full five minutes.
 The final result is almost like whipped cream!

 The subtle coconut flavour just comes from the desiccated coconut sprinkled between the layers and on the top and sides of the cake.
 I just love how it finishes off the appearance of this cake beautifully.